Best Community Colleges in Connecticut

 Three Rivers Community College can also boast of a low student-faculty ratio and generous financial aid.
 Two-thirds of first-time, full-time students receive financial support.
 Plus, its in-state tuition rate is available to students in four states: Connecticut, Rhode Island, Massachusetts and New York.

 There are dozens of degree programs available at TRCC.
 What's more, flexible scheduling is offered to make it convenient for working adults to complete their education.
 Students can enroll in online courses and there is even a fully online associate degree in general studies offered at Three Rivers Community College.

 Manchester Community College (Manchester)

 Student success is a priority at Manchester Community College.
-The school enrolls approximately 15,000 students each year in its campus and online degree programs.
+The school enrolls more than 15,000 students each year in its campus and online degree programs and non-credit courses.
 MCC has been a staple of the Manchester community for more than 50 years and offers both academic degrees and career training.

 As one of the best Connecticut community colleges, MCC offer more than 80 education programs.
 These include associate degrees in areas such as accounting, computer science and business as well as career training for allied health, computing and other professions.
 Some certificate programs at Manchester Community College can be completed in as little as a year.

 MCC was founded in 1963 and has grown into one of the largest community colleges in the state.
 It operates under the values of shared understanding, shared responsibility and shared leadership.

 Housatonic Community College is more than one of the best community colleges in Connecticut.
 It has also been named one of the 150 top community colleges in the nation by The Aspen Institute.
 What's more, it's been designated an Achieving the Dream Leader College for its efforts to improve student success outcomes.